-If you wish to grow this flowering plant in your home garden or already it is in your garden, then you may face some challenges, particularly from pests and diseases that can mar its beauty and reduce its vigor.
-So, in this article, I am going to give you some targeted strategies to prevent your tuberose plant that are based on specific pests identified and can give you effective results.
-The solutions I am going to share with you are based on my long time journey in as a gardener.
+If you wish to grow this flowering plant in your home garden or already is in your garden, you may face some challenges, particularly from pests and diseases that can mar its beauty and reduce its vigor.
+In this article, I am going to give you some targeted strategies to prevent your tuberose plant that are based on specific pests identified and can give you effective results.
+The solutions I am going to share with you are based on my long-time journey as a gardener.

-Below are some of the common tuberose problems and its prevention listed:
+Below are some of the common tuberose problems and their prevention listed:

 Battling Bud Borer (Helicoverpa armigera)

 To prevent your tuberose from this creature, you can perform regular collection and destruction of damaged buds.
-It can significantly reduce further damage and you can see the result.
-Light traps are effective as it can control the population of bud borer by attracting and capturing the pests.
+It can significantly reduce further damages and you can see the results.
+Light traps are effective as they can control the population of bud borer by attracting and capturing the pests.
 Chemical treatments with Endosulphan (0.07%) or Methyl Parathion (0.05%) sprayed at the first sign of egg presence on buds can control borer damage effectively.
-Alternatively, a 1% Neem oil solution provides a natural repellent to various stages of the pest.
+You can also consider, a 1% Neem oil solution provides a natural repellent to various stages of the pest.

 Aphid Infestations